BUSINESS STRUCTURE FORMATION

 Marie Soukup, Alpine Point Collective, Port St. Lucie, Florida

-It could pay to register your business.
+It could pay to form your business

 Real estate agent